SohamJain2007/Nagrik-Seva/README.md

 ## 🏛️ Dual Portal Architecture

-Nagarik Seva is built as a **two-sided platform** — one for citizens, one for government officials.
+Nagrik Seva is built as a **two-sided platform** — one for citizens, one for government officials.

 | | 👤 Citizen Portal | 🏛️ Government Portal |
 |---|---|---|